 WASHINGTON — Fiona Hill and David Holmes have heard enough.

-The pair of senior Trump administration officials testifying in the House impeachment hearings Thursday tore apart Republicans’ main defenses of President Trump, painting a picture of a president who cared only for his own interests rather than Ukraine’s existential challenges.
-And they warned that Trump’s pressure campaign in Ukraine — as well as the GOP’s conspiratorial defense — only helps Russia damage America's democracy and national security.
+The pair of senior administration officials tore apart Republicans’ main defenses of President Trump, painting a picture of a president who cared only for his own interests rather than Ukraine’s existential challenges.
+And they warned that Trump’s pressure campaign in the country — as well as the GOP’s conspiratorial defense — only helps Russia undercut America's democracy and national security.

 Holmes said that Ukrainians “deserve better” than how they’ve been treated — and warned about the damage to America’s international reputation that Trump’s alleged actions have caused.